MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/server-properties-in-analysis-services.md

 2. In Object Explorer, right-click the instance, and then click **Properties**.
 The General page appears, displaying the more commonly used properties.

-3. To view additional properties, click the **Show Advanced (All) Properties** checkbox at the bottom of the page.
+3. To show additional properties, click the **Show Advanced (All) Properties** checkbox at the bottom of the page.

-     Modifying server properties is supported only for tabular mode and multidimensional mode servers.
-If you installed [!INCLUDE[ssGeminiShort](../includes/ssgeminishort-md.md)], always use the default values unless otherwise directed otherwise by Microsoft Support.

 ## Configure by using XMLA script